ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 > [!NOTE]
 > When the lower-level DCPower driver method is called to perform a measurement, only  the primary channel is operated on.
 The driver returns the combined measurement result taken across all pins in unison

-In addition to the aforementioned behavior, the `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the pin group name.
-When publishing a value by a pin group name, the TestStand Semiconductor Module (TSM) will associate the same value for each of the pins within the pin group.
-The published results that then gets evaluated by the calling TestStand step tests can either be associated each individual pin or no pin at all, depending on if you specify a pin for the test in the Tests tab or leave the pin field empty.
-It is recommended that you specify the primary pin in the pin field of related tests in Test tab of the calling TestStand step when working with merged pin groups.
-Refer to the screenshots below as an example.
+The `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the primary pin name.
+It is recommended that you specify the primary pin in the pin field of related tests in the Test tab of the calling TestStand step when working with merged pin groups.
+> [!NOTE]
+>While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, it requires separate values for each of the pins within the pin group.
+For merged channels, only one of mapped channels has a returned measurement value, as discussed in the preceding note above, which is the value associated with the primary pin.
+There are no values for the secondary pins to publish and therefore results are not published by the pin group name when working with merged pin groups."_
+>
 > [!TIP]
 > If you do not want to associate the published data with a pin, you can extract the data from the `PinSiteData` object by the merged pin group name, using the `ExtractPin` method, and then only publish the returned `SiteData` object without associating it with any pin(s) by passing it to the `PublishResults` method."
 >